First grade students enjoying a guided walk on the boardwalk at Billy Frank Jr. Nisqually National Wildlife Refuge

 Each year approximately 10,000 students, teachers, and group leaders visit Billy Frank Jr. Nisqually National Wildlife Refuge for a field trip.
 Field trips are designed to support the learning goals of each visiting group.

-The Refuge offers opportunities for students to explore local habitats, experience local wildlife, and learn about the natural world.
-The Refuge is a popular place and reservations for educational groups are required.
-The Environmental Education Program has something for all school age groups.
+The refuge offers opportunities for students to explore local habitats, experience local wildlife, and learn about the natural world.
+The refuge is a popular place and reservations for educational groups are required.
+We have something for all school age groups.

-All groups that reserve a field trip through the Refuge’s Environmental Education Program receive an entrance fee waiver.
+All groups that reserve a field trip with us receive an entrance fee waiver.

 Requests may be made for any combination of the following:

-Indoor activities - Refuge educatorsleadindoor programming in our Environmental Education Center
+Indoor activities - Refuge educatorsleadindoor programming in our Education Center.

 HOW TO RESERVE A FIELD TRIP DATE